DerBrunoIR/EbayStatistics/README.md

 # EbayStatistics

-A firefox extension for visualizing ebay auction price data in different charts and calculating some statistics, like mean, median, quantils.
+A Firefox extension for visualizing eBay auction price data in different charts and calculating some statistics, like mean, median, and quantiles.

 # Images